The 3rd Degree (radio series): Reception

-"The 3rd Degree" is one of BBC Radio 4's longest-running quiz shows, and reviews for The 3rd Degree have been generally positive over its eleven year run.
+Reviews for The 3rd Degree have been mixed.
+A review in The Guardian, published during the show's first series, was critical of the show's pacing.
+The reviewer wrote: "There are lots of rather lukewarm, predictable asides", adding that the show "lacks pace and excitement, and you know the dons will win."
 Iain Weaver from UKGameshows gave a positive review of the series, saying: "We're not tremendously upset by the way the teachers went through the series unbeaten, they are university lecturers, and university lecturers are meant to know an awful lot.
 We also liked the way Steve Punt kept the programme flowing at a decent pace, adding jokes and asides, and keeping proceedings moving along most enjoyably.
 He's probably helped by the audience at the student bar, who have doubtlessly taken this opportunity to have their one pint of something for the week.
 If there's one slight criticism we'd make, it's that the Highbrow Lowbrow round is a bit of a block in the middle of the programme.
 We might prefer to split the round into two parts, perhaps shifting the first immediately before the lists round.
 That would add a little bit more variety, and make the programme a little less imposing.
 That's just a minor criticism: most of what The 3rd Degree does, it does well.
 Given that it replaced the venerable Quote...
 Unquote, it didn't have a high bar, but we can see this programme running for a fair few years."